 Also check the comments to methods and properties in the source code for additional informations and possible code optimizations.

-In order to run the example follow these steps:
+In order to setup and run the example, follow these steps:

-- copy the SpaceWar.zone.xml file (containing the Zone configuration) from the /deploy/zones folder to your SFS2X installation folder, under /SFS2X/zones;
+- copy the SpaceWar.zone.xml file (containing the Zone configuration) from the /server/Zone folder to your SFS2X installation folder, under /SFS2X/zones;

-- start SmartFoxServer 2X (v2.8 or later is required, v2.10 or later is highly recommended);
+- start SmartFoxServer 2X (v2.13 or later is highly recommended);

-- in the Projects panel click on the Open other button and browse to the top folder of the unzipped package, then click Open;
+- in the Projects panel click on the Open icon and browse to the /client/SpaceWar folder, then click the Open button;

 - wait for the project setup completion (Unity needs to regenerate some libraries);

-- go to the Project panel, click on the Assets/Scenes folder and double click on the Game scene to open it.
+- go to the Project panel, click on the Assets/Scenes folder and double click on one of the Gamescene to open it;

 » SpriteSheet creation